jinosh05/YoutubeGO/QtLicense.md

 * The core application **YouTubeGO** is licensed under the **GNU GPL v3**.
 * PySide6 (Qt) components are licensed under the **LGPL-3.0**.

-This project ensures compliance by making both source code and dynamic linking structure available through `onedir` and `AppImage` formats.
+This project ensures compliance by making both source code and dynamic linking structure available through the `onedir` format.